 How Student Loan Refinancing Can Help

 As a lawyer-in-training, you’re probably on track to make a good living once you graduate.
 But in the meantime, law school can be an expensive endeavor.
-That high price tag, especially when combined with the cost of undergraduate education, is one reason that law school students are graduating with an average of $145,500 in student debt.
-According to a 2021 survey published by the American Bar Association, nearly 90% of law school students graduate with student loan debt.
+That high price tag, especially when combined with the cost of undergraduate education, is one reason why law school students can expect to graduate with more than $100,000 in student debt.
+In fact, According to a 2020 survey conducted by the American Bar Association (ABA) Young Lawyers Division and AccessLex Institute, median cumulative student loan debt was $160,000.

 Maybe you are looking to transfer because your current law school is too expensive, or maybe you’re upgrading to a higher-ranked school that also comes with higher costs.
 Either way, student loan refinancing can help get your law school debt under control.